 - Cards - Collect anime cards;

-- Akihabara - The otaku center in Japan;
+- Akihabara - The center of otaku in Japan;

 - Waifu - Most Otakus have a waifu;

-This list even shows some things that are considered questionable.
-The point we want to make is that, watching anime doesn't make you an otaku.
-There are crazy otakus, and they have problems, but it is a subject that must be understood and respected.
+This list even shows some things considered questionable.
+The point we want to make is that watching anime doesn't make you an otaku.
+There are crazy otakus, and they have problems, but it's a subject that must be understood and respected.

-I recommend some animations and sleeves, which depict the life of a otaku or something related, I'll leave a list here:
+I recommend some animations and mangas, which depict the life of a otaku or something related, I'll leave a list here:

 - Seitokai no Ichizon